CGCooke/CGCooke.github.io/_posts/2020-2-23-An-Adventure-In-Markerless-Camera-Calibration.md

 This section below is really well explained by [here](https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html).
 Basically, we are optimizing to minimise a geometric error.
 It's the distance between the 2D points we see, and the projection of their 3D counterparts.

-Through a process of optimization, we aim to find parameters which result a in low error, which means in turn they should represent the real parameters of the camera.
+Through a process of optimization, we aim to find parameters which result in low error, which means in turn they should represent the real parameters of the camera.

 ```python
 def fun(camera_params, points_2d, points_3d):